 Comments: Pliny the Elder’s description of Judea is quite uneventful with the exception of his excitement for the one-of-a-kind group of Essenes settled on the shores of the Dead Sea (Asphalt lake).
 Pliny seems playful in calling them a “descent group” (gens) since he emphasizes that they have no actual common descent due to their lack of marriage and therefore lack of regular family life.
 This description has the feel of paradoxography, writing about paradoxes or amazing things you would never believe.
 The somewhat bland and negative talk about the Dead Sea sets up for an amazing discovery in this way.
-Pliny’s Roman perspective can be compared and contrasted with the more detailed descriptions of the Essenes by Philo of Alexandria, a Judean author (link).
+Pliny’s Roman perspective can be compared and contrasted with the more detailed description of the Essenes by Philo of Alexandria, a Judean author (link).

 Source of the translations: J. Bostock, The Natural History of Pliny (London.
 Taylor and Francis, 1855), public domain, adapted by Harland.
 Solinus translated by Harland.